Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 environments: web
 status: Hidden
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Containers, Snowpark
+tags: Getting Started, Containers, Snowpark, Snowpark Container Services

 # Deploy and Fine-tune Open Source Llama 2 in Snowpark Container Services
 <!-- ------------------------ -->
 ## Overview
 Duration: 8

-By completing this QuickStart guide, you will get to explore [Snowpark Container Services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview), now in `Public Preview` on AWS, to deploy and fine-tune open source Llama 2 Large Language Model (LLM) from Hugging Face.
+By completing this QuickStart guide, you will get to explore [Snowpark Container Services](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview) (SPCS), currently in `Public Preview`, to deploy and fine-tune open source Llama 2 Large Language Model (LLM) from Hugging Face. ([Check SPCS availability](https://docs.snowflake.com/developer-guide/snowpark-container-services/overview#available-regions)).

 ### What is Snowpark Container Services?

 ![Snowpark Container Service](./assets/containers.png)

-[Snowpark Container Services (SPCS)](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/overview) is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, with no data movement.
+Snowpark Container Services is a fully managed container offering that allows you to easily deploy, manage, and scale containerized services, jobs, and functions, all within the security and governance boundaries of Snowflake, with no data movement.
 As a fully managed service, SPCS comes with Snowflake’s native security, RBAC support, and built-in configuration and operational best-practices.

 Snowpark Container Services are fully integrated with both Snowflake features and third-party tools, such as Snowflake Virtual Warehouses and Docker, allowing teams to focus on building data applications, and not building or managing infrastructure.
 This managed service allows you to run and scale your container workloads across regions and clouds without the additional complexity of managing a control plane, worker nodes, and also while having quick and easy access to your Snowflake data.